 The study covers worldwide supply chain of alcoholic beverages and based on it the potential differences between producers are likely to be more important than differences between countries.

 Alko uses these results to improve its environmental strategy of responsible purchasing.
-The summary of the study and the original full study report can be found from the right on this page.
+The summary of the study and the original full study report can be found on the right margin on this page.